 Can you fast during your period?

 The Thent is a spiritual period important for many Christian women.
-But what happens when this Does the period coincide with your menstruation?
+But what happens when this period coincides with your menstruation?
 Between religious obligations and physiological needs, how to reconcile faith and health?

-This article explores this often taboo question, with some tips for fully liwineg your spirituality while being kind to your body. 🌸
+This article explores this often taboo question, with tips for fully liwineg your spirituality all while being kind to your body. 🌸

-Le Lent is a period of fasting, prayer, and spiritual reflection in the tradition Christian.
+Le Lent is a period of fasting, prayer, and spiritual reflection in tradition christian.

-She lasts 40 days and precedes Easter, it is one of the biggest religious celebrations.
+She lasts 40 days and precedes Easter, it is one of the biggest religious festivals.

 This period symbolizes the 40 days spent by Christ in the desert.
-She invites the believers to detach from material pleasures for oneself recenter on their faith.
+She invites the believers to to detach oneself from material pleasures for oneself refocus on their faith.

-In addition to food fasting, other limitations may be observed, such as a moderation in entertainment, the use of social networks or an increased involvement in charitable works.
+In addition to the food fasting, other limitations can be observed, such as a moderation in entertainment, the use of social networks or even increased involvement in charitable works.

 The goal is to adopt a stance of prayer, of reflection and of penitence by breaking away from certain daily habits.